 A picnic basket or rucksack looks so much better than humphing a carrier bag filled with stuff around with you.
 Also they are far more sturdier and won’t rip or the handles snap.

-A coolbag is essential for these hot days to keep your food fresh and cool.
+A coolbag is a definite picnic essential for these hot days to keep your food fresh and cool.
 Also if you are bringing beer and wine along then it will keep it nice and chilled, as no-one wants to drink warm beer or wine.
 Bleurgh!!

 You can make things at home like sandwiches, potato and pasta salads or even fruit kebabs.
 Just be wary of any leakages, storing the salads in a kilner jar should help prevent any leaks from dressings, oils, etc. If you want to make life much easier then head to a supermarket and pick up some things from there.
 Things like deli meats, fancy breads, olives, fruit etc are ideal picnic food.